 Foundation Stage Nursery

 Welcome to our class web page, for Nursery 2022-23.
-We have a lovely class of 40 children, who love coming to school to learn and play with their teachers and friends.
+We have a lovely class of over 50 children, who love coming to school to learn and play with their teachers and friends.

 In Nursery we work to a ratio of 1 member of staff to 13 children.
 We have two part time teachers (Mrs Hanlon & Mrs Mitchell) and a teaching assistant (Miss Davison).
 The children are also supported over lunchtime by Miss Pickering our Reception teaching assistant.